Calvin-LL/webpack-image-resize-loader/README.md

 This loader resize the given images to the desired size.

-Supports JPEG, PNG, WebP, Avif, and, TIFF images.
+Supports JPEG, PNG, WebP, AVIF, and, TIFF images.

 ## Examples